 In conclusion, the Home Counties offer a wealth of opportunities for families looking to escape the hustle and bustle of London.
 With picturesque countryside, charming towns, excellent schools, and easy access to the capital, these family-friendly commuter towns provide the perfect balance between town and country living.
 So why not start your journey today and discover the new life that awaits you in the Home Counties?

 Frequently Asked Questions

-What are the main benefits of downsizing in later life?
+What are the main benefits of living in the Home Counties?